smartuni/RIOTNerf/README.md

 * Gun application running on RIOT
 * node.js server running on a Raspberry Pi (raspbian os)

+## Get started

+Before getting started, make sure to have all the following equipment ready and wired up:
+TODO: need simple scheme of set up, ie.: which wires go to which pins etc., specific detail on the transistor circuit
+TODO: need HW and parts list

+Once all is set up, simply flash the programm, using the makefile in the coap folder with the following command:

+TODO: need command here

+if you simply wish to test the individual IOT components, have a check on the according wiki page

+TODO: raspberry pi set up

 ## Contributors
 * Andreas - Communication IoT side
 * Jerom   - Server side